 No visit to Fez would be complete without a visit to the tanneries, perhaps one of the most iconic sights of the city.
 Here we will experience the colourful process, which produces some of the world’s finest leather, and then enjoy a birds-eye view of the pits awash with vibrant dye.
 It’s fascinating to note that the methods of leather production have changed very little since medieval times.

 The afternoon is yours at leisure to further your discovery of Fez.
+This evening, we will dine on typical Moroccan dishes in the traditional surroundings of a charming riad.

 After breakfast, we drive through fertile farmland and olive groves up into the hills.
 As we descend, the spectacular Roman ruins of Volubilis is laid out before us – the best-preserved Roman ruins in Morocco and a UNESCO World Heritage site.
 We step back through 2,000 years of history as we explore Volubilis with our local guide.
 The Romans built their city on what was originally a Berber settlement.
 Temples, forums, grand villas and bathhouses – many decorated with beautiful mosaics – once lined the streets and remains of a sophisticated sewer system are still evident.
 Today, Volubilis is considered one of the most remote settlements of the Roman Empire and a visit to the museum will help us to understand its significance.